Skip to main content

 Branding Settings

 Customize the Portal's colors and logo to align with your brand for a cohesive, professional look.
+Add a logo and favicon, adjust the theme color, or remove the 'Powered by Userback' banner.

 Single Sign-On (SSO) Settings